NeuroJSON/jdata/JData_specification.md

  JData: a general-purpose data storage and interchange format
 ============================================================

-**Status of This Document**:

-*This document is current under the state of "Request for Comments".
+- **Status of This Document**: *This document is current under the state of "Request for Comments".
 It does not specify a standard of any kind.*

-- **Copyright Notice**: Copyright (C) Qianqian Fang (2015).
+- **Copyright Notice**: Copyright (C) Qianqian Fang (2015-2019).
 - **License**: Apache License, Version 2.0
 - **Version**: RFC.pre.0
-- **Last Update**: Jan.
-02, 2015
 - **Abstract**:

 JData is a general-purpose data interchange format.
 It was derived from the JavaScript Object Notation (JSON) [RFC4627] and Universal Binary JSON specifications (Draft 12).
 JData defines a list of dedicated "name" fields to represent a wide range of data structures, including scalars, arrays, tables, structures, hashes, links, trees and graphs.

 Introduction